 The Board has prepared its report based on the Standalone Financial Statements of the Company and the Annual Report contains a separate section wherein a report on the performance and financial position of its Wholly Owned Subsidiary Companies (including step-down Subsidiary Companies) are presented in Form AOC-1.

-Financial Summary/highlights and transfer to General Reserve
+Financial Summary / highlights and transfer to General Reserve (C in Crores)

-Sl.
-No
+S. No

 |